MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/file-share-connector.md

 The recommended default refresh schedule interval is 15 minutes, but you can change it to another interval that you prefer.

 ## Set up your search results page
-To display different file connection results in the **Files** and **All** tabs, you need to set up a SharePoint search engine results page (SERP):
+To display different file connection results in the **All** and **Files** tabs, you need to set up a SharePoint search engine results page (SERP):
-- The **All* table shows combined results from connections and SharePoint searches.
+- The **All** table shows combined results from file connections, SharePoint files, OneDrive files, and SharePoint sites.
-- The **Files** vertical shows results from only file connections.
+- The **Files** vertical shows all file results from connections, SharePoint, and OneDrive.
+This essentially means that results from file connections are added to already existing results in both **All** and **Files** verticals.

 To set up your SERP, take these steps:
 1. Create a SharePoint site collection with a modern search page.